Haitham-Nageh/Haitham-Nageh/README.md

 # 💫 About Me
+Computer Systems Engineering graduate with hands-on experience in full-stack development, backend systems, and AI-powered solutions.
+Passionate about building projects that improve accessibility and real-world problems using technology.
 👯 **Looking to collaborate on**
 Front-end, Flutter, or AI projects, especially applications related to accessibility, education, or real-life problem solving.